 Because of the captive audience, restaurants and accommodation in West Railay are relatively expensive.
 Ko Lanta offers something a bit more downscale and relaxed, and was more to our taste.
 Take your pick – you won’t be disappointed.

-How to get there: Long-tail boats leave from Ao Nang beach for West Railay and from just before Ao Nang for East Railay.
+How to get to Railey Beach: Long-tail boats leave from Ao Nang beach for West Railay and from just before Ao Nang for East Railay.
 The price is set at 40-60 baht per person.

 Ao Nang Beach